mfpiccolo/self_systeem/README.md

 affirmations are being built in "test/system/support/systeem_booster.yml"

 Now just run the test file with `ruby -Itest test/system/systeem_test.rb` and watch you tests turn green.

+## Test Coverage

-What does this really get you?
+What do these tests really get you?

 Well for one the session and database is persisted while runnin all these tests.
 That means that when you are running your tests it is essentially a recreation of all of those users actions in sequence.

+As far as the implementation goes, it is simply a sequence of controller tests that are strung together and share session data and database data.

+There are four assertations that are being called.

+1. Statuses match.
+2. The proper isntance varables are being set.
+3. The instance variable objects match.  (only checks id and _id relationship data for active record objects)
+4. The proper templates are being loaded.

 Possitive affirmations:
 *  "Today, my system choose to see love instead of fear"